osheinin/Higrow-ESP32-WiFi-Soil-Moisture-Sensor/README.md

 Full build instructions on https://www.instructables.com/id/ESP32-WiFi-SOIL-MOISTURE-SENSOR/

 I am a hobbyist, not a ingineer or programmer.
 The code is nothing but efficient.
 Feel free to improve.

+I'll try to add REST service and battery status to the sensor.
+An additional identification measures shall be implemented in order to distinct between more than one sesor.